jmauerhan/wave-php-double-loop/README.md

 ## Setup - Do this before the conference!
 - `composer install`
 - `docker-compose up -d`
-- edit hosts file *Note:* If you're using docker-machine instead of Docker Desktop (Docker for Mac / Windows), use the correct IP address
+- edit `hosts` file
 ```
 127.0.0.1   local.chirper.com
 127.0.0.1   api.chirper.com
 127.0.0.1   db.chirper.com
 ```
+*Note:* If you're using docker-machine instead of Docker Desktop (Docker for Mac / Windows), use the correct IP address

 - Browse to `api.chirper.com:3001` and confirm there is a PHP info page

-If you are unable to complete these steps before the tutorial, please message me on Twitter @jessicamauerhan - and we will debug, or we will get it working day of.
+If you are unable to complete these steps before the tutorial, please message me on Twitter [@jessicamauerhan](https://twitter.com/JessicaMauerhan) - and we will debug, or we will get it working day of.